cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

 A default is a special variable that has a context associated with it.
 This allows one to define values that can be easily retrieved based on the associated context.
 For example, a default could be the image name for a cloud where the context is defined by the cloud name.

--   TODO: assign for review and improvement
+In addition to the context we also specify the service name as a service could have multiple context.

 #### Properties Default